Earsh

 Earsh (noun) (ersc) was used in South and West England to describe a stubble field in which a grain crop — wheat, barley or rye — had been harvested, leaving short stubble or short stalks.
 The field is prepared for seeding by ploughing the stubble into the ground, or burning.
+As the earsh decomposes, nutrients including nitrogen, phosphorus, and potassium are released back into the soil.
 It is frequently pronounced "ash".
 It is written also as arrish, arish, eddish or ersh.

 Etymology

 The word as a description for a stubble field is found in medieval tithe maps and their apportionments, and is Saxon in origin.

 Place names such as Earsham, Winnersh and Wonersh derive from their situation in an earsh field.
 Hazlehurst means earsh (arable) land overgrown with Hazel.

 Noah Webster describes earsh as a plowed (sic) field linking it to arrish, but also to eadish which is described as latter pasture of grass that comes after mowing or reaping, called also eargrass, earsh, and etch.